xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ## What's new in this version?

- - Exclusively python/json-based.
-(A simple user interactive interface has been included.
-No longer require Microsoft Excel or Jupyter Notebook.
-Less dependent on operating system.)
- - More physical/chemical properties have been included in the database (molar volume, molecular weight, boiling point, immiscible solvent pairs, molar heat of evaporation, viscosity and related measuring temperatures based on avilable data on PubChem).
+ - More physical and chemical properties have been added to the database, including molar volume, molecular weight, boiling point, immiscible solvent pairs, molar heat of evaporation, viscosity and related measurement temperatures based on avilable data on PubChem.
- - Auto check the validity of user input CAS (as well as the existence in database).
- - Auto check the validity of target HSP.
-Filter impossible missions, i.e., those targets locating outside the region connected by all the solvent candidates in the Hansen space.
+ - Automatically validates user inputted CAS.
+ - Automatically validates target HSP values and filters out infeasible cases.
- - Allow flexible control of acceptable error in each sub HSP.
+ - Allows flexible control over the acceptable error in each HSP dimension.
- - Allow temperature control and include temperautre-dependent correction of HSP.
+ - Incorperates temperautre-dependent correction of HSP.
- - Advanced filtration step based on miscibility and boiling point has been included.
+ - An advanced filtration step based on miscibility and boiling point has been included.
- - A checklist for candidate selection criteria in different situations is proposed.
+ - A checklist for candidate selection criteria in varying situations is proposed.

-## Data source
+## Data sources

-  - Physical/Chemical data of solvents in the database were collected from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+  - Physical and chemical data of solvents in the database were collected from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
-  - HSP data remain same as [last version](https://github.com/xueannafang/hsp_toolkit_prototype), as collected from HSP handbook (ref 1).
+  - HSP data remain the same as in the [last version](https://github.com/xueannafang/hsp_toolkit_prototype), as originally collected from the HSP handbook (ref 1).

 ## How to use?